clasqm/freedos-repo/README.md

 Source code is included wherever possible.

 This is not meant to be a conclusive collection of DOS applications.
-These are apps that I have tested on *FreeDOS 1.2* (on bare silicon and in the *DOSBox* emulator) and that I find useful or interesting.
+These are apps that I have tested on *FreeDOS 1.2* (on bare silicon and in the *DOSBox* emulator) and that I find useful, fun or interesting.
 If you need something more comprehensive, try [this site](http://reimagery.com/fsfd/) or [this one](https://www.opus.co.tt/dave/indexall.htm).
 I am not a gamer at all, so if that is what you are looking for, well, sorry.

 I may also slip in a few little apps that I wrote myself.
 You will know them by a certain primitive look and feel :-)